Is your baby beginning to take their first steps? Or has your toddler outgrown the baby slip-ons?

 - Good padding: Especially around the ankle and back of the heel.

 - Correct size: Curled toes or too much space is not a good sign.
-If the exact size isn’t available, don’t go up or down a size: choose a different style.
+If the exact shoe size isn’t available, don’t go up or down a size: choose a different style.

 - Provide support: Shoes should be sturdy and comfortable, to support little feet and legs.